kmgowda/SBK/grafana/README.md

    'admin' and password 'admin'.

-Helper kubctle commands to clean the pods , deployment and services
+Helper kubctl commands to clean the pods , deployment and services

 ```
 kubectl delete --all pods